 The error is in subject/verb agreement.
-The subject of the sentence is commissioner, which is singular.
-The verb is "run," but because the subject is singular, it should really be "runs."
+The subject of the sentence is senator, which is singular.
+The verb is "are," but because the subject is singular, it should really be "is."

 If you didn't see an error, you fell for a classic ACT English trap.
-It purposely confused you with the interrupting phrase, "along with his 20 staff members."
-You're now picturing 20 people in a campaign - which suggests a plural verb!
+It purposely confused you with the interrupting phrase, "along with his dozen campaign staff."
+You're now picturing 13 people in a campaign—which suggests a plural verb!

 The ACT English section is full of examples like this.
 Nearly every grammar rule is tested in specific ways, and if you don't prepare for these, you're going to do a lot worse than you should.